vivekghanchi/VRPuzzler/README.md

 During completion of the project, I learn many design consideration , such as immersive sound effect, belivable lighting , comfortable player motion, proper scale etc.

+## Puzzler
+This project was successful thanks to iterative approach that was used to consistently improve the game.
+The goal was to make user feel comfortable inside the VR scene and to make the game as intuitive as possible.